 Americans make up less than five percent of the world's population, yet own about 15% of its automobiles.
-The transportation sector of the U.S. economy accounts for 28.8 percent of total energy consumption.
+The transportation sector of the U.S. economy accounts for 28.1 percent of total energy consumption.
 America is a country on the move.

-The average price of gasoline in 2017 was \$2.35 per gallon with the current average at \$2.45.
+The average price of gasoline in 2018 was \$2.7 per gallon with the current average at the time of print about \$2.16.
 If the average vehicle is driven 11,300 miles each year, and gets an average of 29.2 miles per gallon (mpg), the average driver spends over \$900 per year on gasoline.
 A person driving a smaller, more fuel-efficient car will have spent as little as \$800 per year, while a person driving a larger vehicle that is less efficient could spend \$4,000 or more each year on fuel.